MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema2010-v2/element-visualelements.md

 # VisualElements

-Describes the visual aspects of the Windows Store app: its default tile, logo images, text and background colors, initial screen orientation, splash screen, and lock screen tile appearance.
+Describes the visual aspects of the UWP app: its default tile, logo images, text and background colors, initial screen orientation, splash screen, and lock screen tile appearance.

 ## Element hierarchy